-This spinach and ricotta filling and tomato sauce, can be used to make lasagne or cannelloni.
+This spinach and ricotta filling and accompanying tomato sauce, can be used to make lasagne or cannelloni.
 Both are equally delicious!
+If I'm short on time, then I tend to make lasagne as its a lot less fiddly!

 The recipe is for quite a large batch of the tomato sauce.
-If you are making cannelloni, then I spoon a layer of the sauce into the bottom of an oven proof dish, before covering with the cannelloni and a final layer of sauce.
+If you are making cannelloni, then I spoon a layer of the sauce into the bottom of an oven proof dish, then top with the cannelloni and then a final layer of sauce.

-With the lasagne recipe, I don't start with a layer of the sauce, but it's great to put the leftover sauce into the freezer for another day.
+With the lasagne recipe, I don't start with a layer of the sauce, but the leftover sauce is lovely served with the lasagne.

 To make the tomato sauce: